 RU Library Search Everything This search engine searches for books and audio-visual materials that are also listed in the library's catalogue, as well as journal articles (chiefly those that are available electronically), theses and dissertations, newspaper coverage from some recent and a selection of archival newspapers, and digitized content such as out-of-copyright books and journals that are available from sources such as The Internet Archive and The Hathi Trust.
+It is most useful for finding journal articles, when the filters on the left are selected after running a search.

 If you want to try a more focused search restricted to databases emphasizing literary and historical studies including works about authors, illustrators and other book artisans active in Canada, try the following resources:

 This resource indexes about 300 print resources including Quill & Quire.
+It is not a full-text document database.

 The Toronto Public Library has an excellent collection that supports the study of English literature, visual arts, history and other disciplines.
 Many scholarly works are only available at the Toronto Reference Library located on Yonge Street one block north of Bloor Street.
 These items generally must be used in the library.
 Some material is part of the vast circulating collection.
 Online databases and books are becoming more common.